 ") to encapsulate table and column names.

-Case sensitivity – Redshift is case insensitive and stores all column and table names in lower case, but Storage is case sensitive (be careful when migrating transformations to Redshift, letter case could cause problems in the output mapping).
+Case sensitivity – Redshift is case insensitive and stores all column and table names in lower case.
+However, Storage is case sensitive (be careful when migrating transformations to Redshift, letter case could cause problems in the output mapping).

 COPY Options – The default COPY command looks like this: